Meet the Sand Sculpture Contestants

 Abe Waterman was once from Prince Edward Island, Canada, but now wanders aimlessly, peering in at the absurdities of life, of which there are many, sand sculpture being a fine example.
 He says he has been producing artwork since he was “old enough to hold crayons and use each of his diapers as a fresh canvas.”
 Waterman uses ephemeral materials in his sculptures, such as snow and sand, and only occasionally creates more permanent works in wood and stone.
 He has traveled from coast to coast in Canada and the U.S., competing and exhibiting his art, for which he has won awards at numerous events.
 “Keep an eye peeled for my patented leaning on a shovel technique, my carve-everything-three times habit, my disgruntled grunts, my sighs of defeat and my wild finish as I try to win over audiences and judges alike on his ever arduous, but mostly spastic, trail to glory,” Waterman said.

-Melineige Beauregard – “1st Place 2022”
+Melineige Beauregard – 2023 People’s Choice and 1st Place

 Captain Cook, Hawaii